We believe the most successful learning for children takes place when there is a strong relationship between home and school.

 - Provide an effective learning environment for all children

-- Give structured pastoral support to children throughout their time at the Prep school
+- Give structured pastoral support to children throughout their time at MAPS

 - Respond promptly to expression of concern or complaints

 The school can expect parents and carers to:

 - Support their child’s needs to learn by creating the right environment at home for enquiry and discovery

 - Enable their child to achieve full attendance

 - Encourage their children to promote academy values, such as caring for each other and wearing the uniform correctly